wuddleko/genguard/README.md

 ## Config

 With no `--config`, genguard walks up from the current directory until it finds `genguard.yaml` or `genguard.yml`.
 That file has to sit inside a git work tree.
-A directory gets one of those names.
-Both files in the same directory make `genguard check` and `genguard check --all` exit 2. `--config` still checks the path you gave it.
+A directory holds one of those names.
+Both files in the same directory make `genguard check` and `genguard check --all` exit 2. `--config` still loads the path you gave it. `--all` and `--config` together exit 2.

 `genguard check --all` runs every config under the repository root, in path order, on the same working tree.
 It skips directories named `.git`, `vendor`, and `node_modules`.
 It does not read `.gitignore`, so a config inside an ignored directory still runs.
-A clean run prints each config path and a totals line. `--all` and `--config` are separate invocations.
+A clean run prints each config path and a totals line.

-`genguard check --isolated` checks the committed copy of the config in a throwaway worktree and does not read or write dirty files in the checkout.
-Groups in that file still share the worktree. `--all --isolated` finds configs tracked at HEAD, including one deleted in the checkout, and skips a config that is not committed.
-Each config gets its own full worktree, one after another, so a failed `clean` in one file does not wipe files another config is judging.
+`--isolated` uses the committed copy of the config.
+Groups in that file still share the throwaway worktree. `--all --isolated` finds configs tracked at `HEAD`, including one deleted in the checkout, and skips a config that is not committed.
+Each config gets its own worktree, so a failed `clean` in one file does not wipe files another config is judging.

-`genguard run` runs the same commands as `genguard check` and leaves the tree as the generator wrote it.
-It does not fail when that differs from HEAD.
-A skip under `--since` does not run `clean`. `--isolated` is not valid: run writes the checkout. `genguard run --all` runs every config in path order on that same checkout, so a `clean` in one file still deletes paths a later config is about to use.
+`genguard run` runs the same commands and leaves the tree as the generator wrote it.
+A success prints `Generated files written.` It does not compare with `HEAD`, so it never exits 1.
+A failed command still exits 2.
+A skip under `--since` does not run `clean`. `--isolated` is not valid with `run`. `genguard run --all` uses one checkout for every config, so a `clean` in one file still deletes paths a later config is about to use.

-`--json` prints one JSON object on stdout and does not print the human report.
+`--json` prints one JSON object on stdout and skips the human report.
 The object has `exit` and `configs`.
-Each config has `path`, `exit`, and `groups`, and `error` when loading that config failed or an isolated worktree could not be removed. `path` is relative to the repository root for one config and for `--all`.
+Each config has `path` (relative to the repository root), `exit`, and `groups`, plus `error` when loading that config failed or an isolated worktree could not be removed.
+Read `exit`. `error` is extra detail, and a cleanup failure sets both (`exit` is 2).
 A group has `name`, `status` (`ok`, `drift`, `error`, `skipped`), and, when present, `error` and `drifts` (`kind`, `path`).
 A drift `path` is relative to the repository root.
 Diffs stay in the human report.
-Exit codes are unchanged.
-A non-empty `error` does not replace `exit`.
-A failure before any config runs still prints `error:` on stderr and leaves stdout empty.
+A failure before any config runs prints `error:` on stderr and leaves stdout empty. `genguard run --json` has no `drift` status: a successful command is `ok`.

+Top-level keys are `groups` and `clean`. `groups` is required and non-empty.
+An unknown key is a config error.

 A group has:

 - **`name`** — label in the output.
 Optional.
 The fallback is `groups[0]`, `groups[1]`, and so on.
-- **`command`** — the shell command. genguard runs it with `sh -c` from the directory that contains the config, and it will run whatever that command is.
-On Windows it uses `sh` or `bash` when one of those is on `PATH` (Git Bash); otherwise it uses `cmd.exe`.
+- **`command`** — required.
+The shell command. genguard runs it with `sh -c` from the directory that contains the config, and it will run whatever that command is.
+On Windows it uses `sh` or `bash` when one of those is on `PATH` (Git Bash); otherwise it uses `%COMSPEC% /C` (`cmd.exe` when that variable is unset).
 A POSIX recipe needs a POSIX shell.
-- **`outputs`** — git pathspecs, relative to the config file, for the files to compare.
+- **`outputs`** — required, non-empty.
+Git pathspecs, relative to the config file, for the files to compare.
 - **`inputs`** — optional git pathspecs, relative to the config file, for the sources that feed the command.
 Used by `--since`.
 Leave the key off and the group runs on every check.
-An empty list is a config error, and so is an unknown key.
+An empty list is a config error.
 - **`clean`** — optional, default `false`.
 Delete those outputs before the command runs.
-You can also set `clean` once at the top of the file and every group inherits it.
+A `clean` at the top of the file applies to every group; a group can override it.

 After the command, genguard compares `HEAD` to the working tree under `outputs`: